melanierichards/just-build-websites/docs/inspired-projects.md

 # Projects inspired by the idea list

-To add your idea here, start a new row in the table below with the correct values and submit a PR.
+To add your project here, start a new row in the table below with the correct values and submit a PR.
 The project must be inspired by an idea on the main list.
 Please read through the [contribution guidelines](../CONTRIBUTING.md) before submitting.

 | Project                              | Inspired by                                 | Author                         |
 | ------------------------------------ |---------------------------------------------| -------------------------------|